M-Faheem-Khan/Go-Examples/README.md

 - Fahrenheit to Celsius Converter
     - Asks the user for the temprature in Fahrenheit and prints to the screen the Celsius converted temprature

+- Factorial
+    - Asks the user for a number to create a Factorial for the given number

 # Directory Structure
 |---Directory Name
 &nbsp;&nbsp;&nbsp;&nbsp; |---bin (Contains compiled binaries)